hinagaur/Nextflow_Exercise/README.md

 # Nextflow exercise

-This nextflow script performs read cleaning, genome assembly, assembly quality assessment, and bacterial genome characterization.
+This nextflow script performs read cleaning, genome assembly, assembly quality assessment, and bacterial genome characterization of unassembled reads from a bacterial isolate.

 #### Prerequisites: